wickedest/irs-form-filler/README.md

 # irs-form-filler

-A tool for filling out IRS income tax forms.
+A tool for filling out Internal Revenue Service (IRS) income tax forms.
+Given a simple input file, this tool will generate a seris of documents for filing with the IRS.

-# Warning

-_You_ are responsible for filing your taxes correctly, not the maintainers of **irs-form-filler**.
-If you know what you are doing, then this tool can help you.
-This tool is only a form filler to the best of its ability for the specific tax year.
-Do not rely only on this tool.
-The maintainers are developers, not tax experts.

 This tool was designed to file taxes for US citizens who reside abroad, file their taxes within their country of residence and need to submit their taxes to the IRS with (hopefully) $0.00 amount owed.
 Some companies charge substiantial amounts for filing, and this is a punative tax on US citizens living abroad.

-Actually, this tool was designed to file taxes for its author.
+Actually, this tool was specifically designed to file taxes for its author.
 Unless you fit the specific profile (i.e. married, filing separately, no dependents, etc.), then you may not find this tool very useful.
 However, I am happy to accept PR that might extend the functionality of the scripts so as to support other filers, such as single filers, etc., but you have to do the work.
 See [CONTRIBUTING.md](./CONTRIBUTING.md).

+# WARNING

+_You_ are responsible for filing your taxes correctly, not the maintainers of **irs-form-filler**, and we accept no responsibility for the documents this tool produces.
+If you know what you are doing, then this tool can help you.
+This tool is only a form filler (to the best of its ability) for the specific tax year, and requires re-calibration every year.  **Do not rely on this tool.**  The maintainers are developers, not tax experts.

 # Initialize a new tax year project